luxfi/docs/docs/tooling/cli-guides/create-a-validator-gcp.md

 sidebar_position: 3
 ---

-# Run an Lux Validator on GCP with One Lux-CLI Command
+# Run a Lux Validator on GCP with One Lux-CLI Command

 This page demonstrates how to deploy Lux validators on GCP using just one Lux-CLI command.